Thankfully most of the signals never make it through as other nerves stop the messages from getting higher up.

 The inflammatory state of your body, stress and emotional responses can influence pain generation.

 If your body is in an inflamed state then you will generally be more likely to experience pain.
 Or if tissue is injured, chemicals released by the damaged cells lead to easier pain transmission and you feel pain. also heighten the

 It is possible to have a lot of wear and tear and have no pain at all.
 Similarly you can be in agony when there is very little damage showing.
-So if you have an x-ray or scan of a recently injured joint that was previously pain free and it shows degeneration or a tear of a structure don't go straight for the surgical option.
+So if you have a scan of a recently injured joint that was previously pain free and it shows degeneration or a tear of a structure don't go straight for the surgical option.
 There is little correlation between tissue damage and pain.
-Think twice or even three times, seek an opinion of someone who isn't a surgeon.
-You may be in pain simply because the pain nerves are more excited and the suppressive mechanisms aren't working.
-If this is the case surgery won't make any difference as the torn tendon might not have been the source of the pain.
-It could be coming from somewhere else entirely.

 Surgery should always be a last resort, once it's done it can't be reversed.
-There are risks of infection and risks of further pain due to the inflammation and excitation of pain nerves from the surgery itself.
+There are risks of infection and risks of further pain due to the inflammation and excitation of nerves from the surgery itself.
 In some cases this can trigger a complex pain syndrome that is self fulfilling and perpetuates as the nerves themselves create more inflammation.